ronojoy/pylearn/README.md

 rules for carrying out plausible reasoning, in terms of operations so deﬁnite that they can be programmed on the computing machine which is the human brain*.

 Jaynes went on to show that these "consistent rules" are just the rules of Bayesian probability theory, supplemented by Laplace's principle of indifference and, its generalization, Shannon's principle of maximum entropy.
-This key observation implies that a computer can be programmed to "learn", or, update probabilities based on data, in a manner that mimics the human brain. **Machine learning, then, is the creative application of Bayesian probability to problems of inference conditioned by data.**
+This key observation implies that a computer can be programmed to "learn", or, update probabilities based on data, in a manner that mimics the human brain.

+**Machine learning, then, is the creative application of Bayesian probability to problems of inference based on data.**

 Given some very minimal desiderata, the rules of Bayesian probability are the only ones which conform to what, intuitively, we recognize as *rationality*.
 [Rahul Siddharthan](https://www.imsc.res.in/~rsidd), my colleague at [The Institute of Mathematical Sciences](https://www.imsc.res.in), and I wrote a [short article in The Hindu](http://www.thehindu.com/sci-tech/science/article2747042.ece) about this.
 We followed this by a workshop and conference, [Bayes by the Bay](http://imsc50.imsc.res.in/article/bayes), with lectures by distinguished international colleagues on applications of Bayesian inference to physics, biology, earth sciene, brain function and more.
 The [lectures are available on YouTube](https://www.youtube.com/playlist?list=PLhkiT_RYTEU2dnkJVZ8Tvr9QQx6xVuL30).